Collaborative Online International Learning

 Supports

-As you prepare for and engage in your COIL project, at Stan State you’ll have the support of the COIL Coordinator, the Office of International Education, the Faculty Center for Excellence in Teaching and Learning, and the Office of Academic Technology, in addition to any resources provided by your international partner’s institution.
+As you prepare for and engage in your COIL project, at Stan State you’ll have the support of the COIL Coordinator, International Education and Global Engagement, the Faculty Center for Excellence in Teaching and Learning, and the Office of Academic Technology, in addition to any resources provided by your international partner’s institution.

 In addition to individual supports, watch for announcements about